ktaylor63/southeast/site/content/articles/burning-for-the-birds-at-piedmont-national-wildlife-refuge.md

     - Piedmont
     - 'National Wildlife Refuges'
     - Georgia
-    - 'Red-cockaded woodpecker'
+    - 'Red-Cockaded Woodpecker'
 date: '2014-03-21'
-author: 'Josh O''Connor, Regional Fuels Specialist'
+author: 'Josh OConnor, regional fuels specialist'
-updated: 'May 26th, 2016'
+updated: 'March 1st, 2017'
 ---

 ## Over a decade of prescribed fire management yields big benefits for the red-cockaded woodpecker

 It began with a hot fire – trees scorched to the top, a mile long stretch of highly visible forest turned brown.
 It ended with a five-fold population increase for endangered species.
 What was it?
-The answer is a prescribed fire.
+A prescribed fire.

 [Piedmont National Wildlife Refuge](http://www.fws.gov/piedmont/) is in middle Georgia, about 20 miles north of Macon.
 More than two-thirds of the refuge is covered in loblolly and shortleaf pine, with the rest evenly distributed between upland and bottomland hardwoods.
 In these pine forests lives a unique, endangered bird – the red-cockaded woodpecker.
-The species is unique because it’s the only North American woodpecker to peck cavities in living trees.
-A breeding pair excavates a cluster of cavity trees at one site.
+It’s the only North American woodpecker to peck cavities in living trees.

 Red-cockaded woodpeckers are endangered because they are specialists.
 Their nesting habitat is large diameter, old pine trees with little to no woody mid-story vegetation.
+A breeding pair excavates a cluster of cavity trees at one site.
 The large old pine trees are mostly gone because they’re compatible with neither pine plantations nor subdivisions.
 The woody mid-story is thick due to fire suppression.
 This is where prescribed fire comes in.

 {{< youtube 6-3fETrOYho >}}